its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/1_Files_and_Directories.md

 ## Constructing absolute pathnames :
 </br>
 -   the glob.glob() function returned a list of relative pathnames.
--   But if you want to construct an absolute pathname — i.e. one that includes all the directory names back to the root directory or drive letter — then you’ll need the os.path.realpath() function.
+-   But if you want to construct an absolute pathname — i.e. one that includes all the directory names back to the root directory or drive letter — <mark>then you’ll need the os.path.realpath() function.</mark>

 ```python
 import os